vikdov/dotfiles/README.md

 git clone https://github.com/vikdov/dotfiles.git ~/dotfiles cd ~/dotfiles
 ```
+or make install script executable chmod +x install.sh and then run it ./install.sh
 2. Use Stow to create symlinks for the packages you want to install:

 ```bash